 For many people, scars require strategic dressing or time-intensive makeup to cover or lessen their appearance.
-The good news is that thanks to recent advancements in treatment, there are products on the market today that can actually lessen not only the severity of a scar’s appearance but also the embarrassment that often accompanies it!
+The good news is that thanks to recent advancements in treatment, there are products on the market today that can actually lessen not only the severity of a scar’s appearance (old and new scars) but also the embarrassment that often accompanies it!

 Let’s get started on finding the best scar removal cream for you…

 Table of Contents

 Below we’ve compiled a list of the top scar creams for use on unsightly scars, rating them on effectiveness, customer satisfaction, safe ingredients, and ease of use.
 No doubt, the best scar creams for you will be found in the list below!